Internal Loan Policy for Capital Construction and Renovation Projects - Capital Lending Program

 The borrower will maintain a Debt Service Reserve to 25% of maximum annual debt service (MADS) over the term of the loan.
 The Office of the Treasurer will also maintain liquidity balances so that the Capital Lending Program has a total Debt Service Reserve of at least 100% of MADS.

-H. Loan Application Process and Agreement
+H. Loan Application Process

 I. Limitations on Use of Gifts and Grants

 When a capital project will require the use of gift and/or grant funding, legally enforceable gift or grant agreements maturing in five years or less must be in hand prior to the approval and authorization of the project and related external financing or internal loans.
-Bequests or other deferred gift instruments, for which the receipt of gifts funds by the University are predicated on the occurrence of future events for which the dates of occurrence are uncertain or subject to change, cannot be counted toward the project financing cash flow requirements for the project being financed.
+Bequests or other deferred gift instruments, for which the receipt of gifts funds by the university are predicated on the occurrence of future events for which the dates of occurrence are uncertain or subject to change, cannot be counted toward the project financing cash flow requirements for the project being financed.

 J. Early Repayment